Cora Health vs Henry Meds: the short answer

 Is Cora Health cheaper than Henry Meds?

-At the starter dose, Henry Meds ($149/month) and Cora Health ($120/month on the 6-month plan) are priced similarly.
+At the starter dose, Henry Meds ($179/month starter) and Cora Health ($120/month on the 6-month plan) are within about 50% on starter pricing.
 As the patient titrates to maintenance doses, Cora Health becomes substantially less expensive because its pricing is flat across all doses while Henry Meds’ pricing increases with dose.
 Over a 12-month course reaching maintenance dose, Cora Health’s total cost is typically around $1,440 versus $3,000–$4,000+ for Henry Meds.
 Individual experiences vary based on titration speed and plan selection.

 Does Henry Meds have a membership fee?